 - We support community volunteer cleanups by providing supplies and trainings on how to remove unauthorized graffiti.
 Find out how to become a volunteer, request supplies, or organize a group cleanup event here.

-- We partner with local organizations, such as Portland Street Art Alliance and Regional Arts and Culture Council, to provide protective coating on public art murals to prevent them from being harmed by unauthorized graffiti.
+- We partner with local organizations, like the Regional Arts and Culture Council, to provide protective coating on public art murals to prevent them from being harmed by unauthorized graffiti.

 The Graffiti Program provides intake for all Portland-related graffiti complaints.
 When they receive complaints that do not fall within the program's responsibilities, the complaints are are referred out to the appropriate bureau or entity.